alistaircol/ac-website/content/articles/s3-bucket-hosting-and-bitbucket-pipelines.md

 draft: false
 ---

-**Rationale**: We have various, mostly brochureware sites which are hosted on an EC2 instance.
-This server needs regular checks and maintenance, but as these are fairly simple we should look to move them into a static site generator (I will use `nuxt` in this tutorial) and have some CI/CD setup to build and deploy the site.
-This means atleast one server fewer to check and maintain, plus effortless deployments!
+**Rationale**: I maintain various, mostly brochureware sites which are hosted on an EC2 instance.
+This server needs regular checks and maintenance, but as these are fairly simple websites, we should look to move them into a static site generator (I will use `nuxt` in this tutorial, although that's not too important) and have some CI/CD setup to build and deploy the site.
+This means at least one server fewer to check, maintain and pay for, plus effortless deployments!
 A bit of effort to set up, but well worth it.

 I will cover:

 * Setting up S3 buckets, users, policies
 * Setting up Bitbucket Pipeline environments to hold our S3 API secrets
 * Setting up Bitbucket Pipeline for staging and production branches
-* Setting up Cloudlfare
+* Setting up `CNAME` Cloudlfare

 ## AWS